Which is the best Sonicare toothbrush? (November 2014) -

 Why they didn't make our list.

 That's why these models didn't make our Best list.
-It wasn't because they're not good brushes, because they are.
-They're just not in our opinion best buys.
+It wasn't because they're not good brushes, they are.
+They're just not, in our opinion, best buys.

 You may feel differently.

 Of course, it's possible that a feature that you feel is vital isn't found on any of the models we've suggested.
-If so, you're obviously just going to have to buy a model that does have it.
+If so, you're obviously just going to have to buy one of those models that has it.
+(Features lists of current Sonicare models.)

-Which one would you buy?
+Which one would you buy in that case?
 Just like above, we think that the least expensive model that has all of the features that you want, is always the best choice.

 Keep reading about Sonicare toothbrushes ▼